Magnetar Financial LLC Takes Position in Innovative Industrial Properties, Inc. (NYSE:IIPR)

-Magnetar Financial LLC acquired a new stake in Innovative Industrial Properties, Inc. (NYSE:IIPR) in the 4th quarter, according to the company in its most recent disclosure with the SEC.
-The fund acquired 5,973 shares of the company’s stock, valued at approximately $1,094,000.
+Magnetar Financial LLC purchased a new position in shares of Innovative Industrial Properties, Inc. (NYSE:IIPR) during the fourth quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
+The firm purchased 5,973 shares of the company’s stock, valued at approximately $1,094,000.

-A number of other large investors have also modified their holdings of IIPR.
-BlackRock Inc. raised its stake in shares of Innovative Industrial Properties by 19.2% in the third quarter.
-BlackRock Inc. now owns 3,561,140 shares of the company’s stock valued at $441,973,000 after purchasing an additional 573,754 shares in the last quarter.
-Great West Life Assurance Co.
-Can boosted its position in shares of Innovative Industrial Properties by 1,165.6% during the 3rd quarter.
-Great West Life Assurance Co.
-Can now owns 433,488 shares of the company’s stock valued at $15,977,000 after acquiring an additional 399,236 shares in the last quarter.
-Lord Abbett & CO.
-LLC acquired a new stake in shares of Innovative Industrial Properties during the 4th quarter valued at about $30,996,000.
-State Street Corp increased its stake in Innovative Industrial Properties by 12.7% in the third quarter.
-State Street Corp now owns 1,007,728 shares of the company’s stock valued at $126,214,000 after acquiring an additional 113,927 shares during the period.
-Finally, Squarepoint Ops LLC raised its position in Innovative Industrial Properties by 899.9% in the third quarter.
-Squarepoint Ops LLC now owns 116,085 shares of the company’s stock worth $14,407,000 after purchasing an additional 104,475 shares in the last quarter.
-Hedge funds and other institutional investors own 74.85% of the company’s stock.
+Other large investors have also added to or reduced their stakes in the company.
+Joseph P. Lucia & Associates LLC acquired a new stake in Innovative Industrial Properties during the fourth quarter worth approximately $27,000.
+Private Capital Group LLC bought a new stake in shares of Innovative Industrial Properties during the 4th quarter valued at $30,000.
+Advisors Asset Management Inc. grew its holdings in shares of Innovative Industrial Properties by 226.7% during the 3rd quarter.
+Advisors Asset Management Inc. now owns 281 shares of the company’s stock worth $35,000 after purchasing an additional 195 shares in the last quarter.
+Wolff Wiese Magana LLC bought a new position in shares of Innovative Industrial Properties in the fourth quarter worth $37,000.
+Finally, Harvest Fund Management Co.
+Ltd acquired a new position in Innovative Industrial Properties in the fourth quarter valued at about $50,000.
+74.85% of the stock is currently owned by institutional investors and hedge funds.

-IIPR has been the subject of a number of recent analyst reports.
-BTIG Research raised their price target on Innovative Industrial Properties from $177.00 to $218.00 and gave the company a “buy” rating in a report on Thursday, January 7th.
-Zacks Investment Research cut Innovative Industrial Properties from a “hold” rating to a “sell” rating in a report on Tuesday, March 2nd.
-Compass Point increased their price objective on shares of Innovative Industrial Properties from $180.00 to $220.00 and gave the stock a “buy” rating in a report on Friday, December 18th.
-Piper Sandler boosted their price objective on shares of Innovative Industrial Properties from $160.00 to $250.00 and gave the stock an “overweight” rating in a research report on Wednesday, December 23rd.
-Finally, JMP Securities increased their price objective on Innovative Industrial Properties from $185.00 to $225.00 and gave the company an “outperform” rating in a research report on Friday, January 29th.
-One analyst has rated the stock with a sell rating, two have assigned a hold rating and five have assigned a buy rating to the company’s stock.
-The company presently has an average rating of “Buy” and a consensus target price of $188.63.
+A number of equities research analysts have issued reports on IIPR shares.
+Zacks Investment Research downgraded shares of Innovative Industrial Properties from a “hold” rating to a “sell” rating in a research note on Tuesday, March 2nd.
+Piper Sandler lifted their price objective on shares of Innovative Industrial Properties from $160.00 to $250.00 and gave the company an “overweight” rating in a research note on Wednesday, December 23rd.
+Compass Point boosted their price objective on shares of Innovative Industrial Properties from $180.00 to $220.00 and gave the company a “buy” rating in a research report on Friday, December 18th.
+LADENBURG THALM/SH SH downgraded Innovative Industrial Properties from a “buy” rating to a “neutral” rating in a report on Wednesday, December 23rd.
+They noted that the move was a valuation call.
+Finally, BTIG Research lifted their price target on Innovative Industrial Properties from $177.00 to $218.00 and gave the company a “buy” rating in a research note on Thursday, January 7th.
+One equities research analyst has rated the stock with a sell rating, two have issued a hold rating and five have given a buy rating to the company’s stock.
+Innovative Industrial Properties currently has a consensus rating of “Buy” and a consensus target price of $188.63.

-Innovative Industrial Properties (NYSE:IIPR) last issued its earnings results on Wednesday, February 24th.
-The company reported $0.91 EPS for the quarter, missing the Thomson Reuters’ consensus estimate of $1.47 by ($0.56).
-Innovative Industrial Properties had a net margin of 55.71% and a return on equity of 6.05%.
-As a group, research analysts anticipate that Innovative Industrial Properties, Inc. will post 4.93 earnings per share for the current year.
+Innovative Industrial Properties (NYSE:IIPR) last announced its quarterly earnings results on Wednesday, February 24th.
+The company reported $0.91 earnings per share (EPS) for the quarter, missing the consensus estimate of $1.47 by ($0.56).
+Innovative Industrial Properties had a return on equity of 6.05% and a net margin of 55.71%.
+As a group, analysts expect that Innovative Industrial Properties, Inc. will post 4.93 EPS for the current year.

-The firm also recently announced a quarterly dividend, which will be paid on Thursday, April 15th.
-Shareholders of record on Wednesday, March 31st will be issued a dividend of $1.32 per share.
-The ex-dividend date is Tuesday, March 30th.
-This is a positive change from Innovative Industrial Properties’s previous quarterly dividend of $1.24.
-This represents a $5.28 annualized dividend and a yield of 2.72%.
-Innovative Industrial Properties’s payout ratio is currently 151.68%.
+The company also recently announced a quarterly dividend, which will be paid on Thursday, April 15th.
+Shareholders of record on Wednesday, March 31st will be issued a $1.32 dividend.
+This represents a $5.28 dividend on an annualized basis and a yield of 2.72%.
+The ex-dividend date of this dividend is Tuesday, March 30th.
+This is a boost from Innovative Industrial Properties’s previous quarterly dividend of $1.24.
+Innovative Industrial Properties’s dividend payout ratio is presently 151.68%.

-In related news, Chairman Alan D. Gold sold 1,829 shares of the firm’s stock in a transaction on Wednesday, March 3rd.
-The shares were sold at an average price of $33.42, for a total transaction of $61,125.18.
-Following the sale, the chairman now directly owns 53,271 shares in the company, valued at $1,780,316.82.
-The sale was disclosed in a document filed with the SEC, which is available at this hyperlink.
-Also, Chairman Alan D. Gold sold 4,000 shares of the business’s stock in a transaction on Friday, March 12th.
-The shares were sold at an average price of $185.00, for a total transaction of $740,000.00.
-Following the completion of the sale, the chairman now directly owns 214,284 shares in the company, valued at $39,642,540.
+In other Innovative Industrial Properties news, Chairman Alan D. Gold sold 1,829 shares of the company’s stock in a transaction dated Wednesday, March 3rd.
+The stock was sold at an average price of $33.42, for a total value of $61,125.18.
+Following the sale, the chairman now owns 53,271 shares in the company, valued at approximately $1,780,316.82.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.
+Also, CEO Paul E. Smithers sold 2,000 shares of the firm’s stock in a transaction that occurred on Monday, March 15th.
+The stock was sold at an average price of $195.00, for a total transaction of $390,000.00.
+Following the transaction, the chief executive officer now owns 35,740 shares of the company’s stock, valued at approximately $6,969,300.
 The disclosure for this sale can be found here.
-Insiders sold 11,029 shares of company stock valued at $1,797,137 over the last 90 days.
+Insiders sold 11,029 shares of company stock valued at $1,797,137 over the last quarter.
 Corporate insiders own 2.90% of the company’s stock.

 About Innovative Industrial Properties